itsdaiego/authorizer/README.md

 To run this project you will need both [docker](https://www.docker.com/) installed.

-To run the application follow these steps
+To run the application follow these steps:

 - `make build`

 - `make run-app < operations-samples/create-valid-transaction-flow`

-There are different types of operations stored in `operations-samples`, each dealing with different type of valid operation and invalid ones.
+There are different types of operations stored in `operations-samples`, each dealing with different types of valid operation and invalid ones.

+To run all automated tests:

+- `make build-tests`

+- `make run-tests`

 # Architecture